BadIdeaFactory/corporate/documents/operating.md

 The GitHub processes for each decision are outlined in CONTRIBUTING.md and those processes should be followed.

 - **Adding projects (Preliminary):** GitHub (needs Apathetic Support).
 This type of request is made by anybody who wants to submit their project or idea to BIFFUD for approval to become an official BIFFUD project.
-Upon preliminary approval the code base is incorporated into the BIFFUD repository and the Beastmaster provides the project owners with a biffud.com subdomain.
+Upon preliminary approval the code base is incorporated into the BIFFUD repository and the Chaos Wrangler provides the project owners with a biffud.com subdomain.

 - **Adding projects:** Plotting Session (needs Strong Consensus).
 If the vote passes, the steps outlined in the preliminary vote description are invoked.
-The listed owners of the project are made Members and onboarded by the Beastmaster.
+The listed owners of the project are made Members and onboarded by the Chaos Wrangler.
 The project budget is given to the Treasure Goblin for categorization.
-The Beastmaster also now has permission to give access to any approved resources as required by the project.
+The Chaos Wrangler also now has permission to give access to any approved resources as required by the project.

 - **Updating projects (Preliminary):** GitHub (needs Apathetic Support).
 This type of request is made by Owners of a project who want to update their project's application file after it has been approved.

-- **Updating projects:** GitHub (with no money changes; needs Beastmaster Approval) or Plotting Session (needs Strong Consensus).
-Any change that will require additional BIFFUD resources cannot be approved by the Beastmaster; it requires Strong Consensus during a Plotting Session.
+- **Updating projects:** GitHub (with no money changes; needs Chaos Wrangler Approval) or Plotting Session (needs Strong Consensus).
+Any change that will require additional BIFFUD resources cannot be approved by the Chaos Wrangler; it requires Strong Consensus during a Plotting Session.

 - **Removing projects:** Plotting Session (needs Strong Consensus).
 If a project has been voted for removal from BIFFUD, the project must be removed from BIFFUD servers and team repository.
 The transfer plan and timeline should be specified as part of the vote.
 If it is not, the timeline is one month and the intent is to transfer related code and data to project owners.